In March 2020, Northern Health began pausing research and evaluation activities, with some case-by-case exemptions.

 In addition to assessing the impact and dedication of resources, the Manager/Director will consider the benefits of the research and how the results can be used in Northern Health.
 Projects may require approval from more than one Manager or Director.

-Refer to the NH Operational Approval for Research Projects for information on the process for obtaining operational approval, who can grant operational approval, and the roles and responsibilities of the Researcher and the Northern Health Approval Manager.
+Refer to the NH Operational Approval for Research Projects (PDF) for information on the process for obtaining operational approval, who can grant operational approval, and the roles and responsibilities of the Researcher and the Northern Health Approval Manager.